-German Aid From a Partner Perspective
+German Aid from a Partner Perspective

-Groundbreaking study on perceptions of German aid
+Groundbreaking study on how developing world leaders view German aid